Yi Ŭimin: Military

 Yi Ŭimin and his two brothers became notorious local troublemakers.
 They were eventually arrested on orders from the regional inspector Kim Chayang and rigorously tortured — his two brothers died, but Yi survived and was sent to the capital defense command, likely to remove him from local disturbances.
 Yi brought his wife and moved to the capital, Kaegyŏng.
 His impressive physique and martial skill in subak (hand-to-hand combat) caught the attention of King Uijong, who promoted him from sublieutenant to subcolonel.

 In August 1170, the Military Revolt of 1170 dramatically changed Yi's life.
-Military commanders like Chŏng Chung-bu, Yi Ŭi-bang, and Yi Ko overthrew the civil-dominated regime, deposed King Uijong, and slaughtered many civil officials.
+Military commanders like Chŏng Chungbu, Yi Ŭibang, and Yi Ko overthrew the civil-dominated regime, deposed King Uijong, and slaughtered many civil officials.
 Yi Ŭimin actively participated in the coup.
-Records note: “Yi Ŭimin killed many during Chŏng Chung-bu's revolt and was promoted to senior colonel, soon after becoming a general.”
+Records note: “Yi Ŭimin killed many during Chŏng Chungbu's revolt and was promoted to senior colonel, soon after becoming a general.”

-In August 1173, Kim Podang, a military commander in the northeast, attempted a counter-coup by rescuing the exiled King Uijong and bringing him from Geoje to Gyeongju attempting to reinstate Uijong who had been dethroned by the political power of Chŏng Chung-bu.
-As a result, Chŏng Chung-bu then ordered Yi to return Uijong from his place of exile, Geoje, by rebel forces, only to kill him on his way back in Gyeongju.
+In August 1173, Kim Podang, a military commander in the northeast, attempted a counter-coup by rescuing the exiled King Uijong and bringing him from Geoje to Gyeongju attempting to reinstate Uijong who had been dethroned by the political power of Chŏng Chungbu.
+As a result, Chŏng Chungbu then ordered Yi to return Uijong from his place of exile, Geoje, by rebel forces, only to kill him on his way back in Gyeongju.
 Though Uijong had once favored and promoted Yi, Yi murdered him brutally—after drinking with him at a pond near Gonwonsa Temple, he beat the king to death, breaking his spine and laughing at the sound.
 His accomplice Pak Chonwi wrapped the body in a blanket and dumped it between two cauldrons in a pond.
 A monk retrieved only the cauldrons, leaving the body to float for days.
 Yi and Park boasted of this deed and were promoted — Yi became a Grand General.